AtaeKurri/Gloriosa/README.md

 ## Requirements
 * Windows 10 or 11 (not tested with the latter)
+* OpenGL compatible graphics card (if you're playing minecraft cheap clones it should be ok.)

 ## Build Requirements
 * Visual Studio 2019 (not tested) or 2022